the-dao/whitepaper/README.md

 ### Whitelisting Proposals

 Any group can conceivably self-organize into a League and make a proposal to the DAO to perform a Mandate.
-A League or group of Leagues that propose a Mandate also must also be able to fullfill the requirements to execute their proposal.
+A League or group of Leagues that propose a Mandate also must also be able to fulfill the requirements to execute their proposal.
 For the first Mandate decision, the Original_Guild will be formed using Aragon Court to perform the whitelisting of proposals, reducing the number of proposals to a reasonable multiple-choice question.

 ### Benny Switch
 A Benny Switch (named after [Benedict Arnold](https://en.wikipedia.org/wiki/Benedict_Arnold)) is a way for DAO members to remove the permissions of a malicious League or group of Leagues under emergency conditions or an attack.
 The Benny Switch engages if a minimum quorum of DAO members signal with their tokens that a Benny Switch vote is necessary.
 Then a subsequent vote occurs whereby a minimum quorum votes in favour of either removing a specific league's permissions or ending the entire Mandate immediately.
 Given the issues with achieving minimum quorum in related crypto-networks with on-chain governance in the past, we would propose adaptive quorum biasing whereby the minimum quorum necessary changes based on voter turnout.